wilsonmacleod/NBA-2018-19-Analysis/README.md

 ![alt text](https://github.com/wilsonmacleod/NBA-2018-19_Analysis/blob/master/NBA_Trends/figs/3PAvRk.png)

-Although there is a correlation between 3s attempted and finishing position in the league, it hasnt necassarily been impacted signifigantly by the massive uptick of 3s attempted per game.
+Although there is a correlation between 3s attempted and finishing position in the league, it hasnt necessarily been impacted signifigantly by the massive uptick of 3s attempted per game.

 ### "Small Ball"

-I wanted to see if the play-style swing that accompanied the 3 point revolution, "small ball", could be quantified and if there was a signifigant change in the way guards and forwards have begun playing.
-Small ball is generally playing with only 1 or 0 traditional "big men or playing with a 4 position who can spread the floor and shoot open long distance shots.
+I wanted to see if the play-style swing that accompanied the 3-point revolution, "small ball", could be quantified and if there was a signifigant change in the way guards and forwards have begun playing.
+Small ball is generally playing with only 1 or 0 traditional "big men or playing with a 4 position who can spread the floor and shoot open long-distance shots.

 I examined players from the 2009-2019 seasons and classified their positions based on Basketball References listed positions as well as consolidating hybrid roles (PG-SG = PG, SF-PF = SF etc.) I also only included players who played more than 30 games and averaged 10 or more minutes per game.